RustFields/rustfields.github.io/implementation/implementation.md

     }
 ```

-This code solves the problem of mutable and immutable reference to the same variable, however the get() method needs the wrapped type to implement the Copy trait, but unfortunately that trait cannot be implemented by RoundVM since Export cannot implement it since it contains references to Any.
+This code resolves the issue of having mutable and immutable references to the same variable.
+However, note that the get() method requires the wrapped type to implement the Copy trait.
+Unfortunately, the Copy trait cannot be implemented by RoundVM because Export cannot implement it, as it contains references to Any.

 #### Create a macro to perform dependency injection in functions